KiltedCode/khandaria-campaign/sessions/2019/2019-08-01-rin-about-town.md

 head to Dwarven embassy
 not on embassy row, have tiny house off on side street
-`Belsarin` comes to meet us, catches up while finding location
+`Belsaran` comes to meet us, catches up while finding location
 Embassy of Stormpeak
 talk our way past guard
 waiting room has whiskey and beef jerky